I want to be upfront with you…

 I recommend only carefully chosen resources/products.
 If you buy something through one of the links, I may earn a commission at NO extra cost to you.
 I’d love to explain (opens in a new tab).

 Healing your relationship or marriage after infidelity

-Surviving infidelity and healing your marriage or relationship - that's what you want.
+Surviving infidelity and healing your marriage or relationship – that’s what you want.
 And good on you, no matter what others might say.
-I want to reassure you right away that infidelity doesn't necessarily mean the end of your marriage.
-Be aware though: research has shown that an emotional affair is usually more painful for women than for men, for whom sexual betrayal is often more hurtful.
-However, that is of course a huge globalisation.
+I want to reassure you right away that infidelity doesn’t necessarily mean the end of your marriage.
+Be aware though: research has shown that an emotional affair is usually more painful for women than for men, for whom a physical betrayal is often more hurtful.
+However, that is, of course, a huge generalisation.

 Whatever the affair looked like, you no doubt feel as if your legs have been cut from underneath you if your partner has cheated on you.

 - The excuses you need to be prepared to challenge,

 - What questions to ask your spouse or partner,

 - What you need to do if you want to stay together.

 If you happen to have landed here and you‘ve been unfaithful, see my article on how to get over infidelity.

 The complete guide to surviving infidelity